RoboJackets/membership-agreement/agreement.md

 15. Personal or classroom projects must not be a distraction or take up space in any common area of the shop or the parking or drive areas outside the shop without explicit permission from Dr. Cunefare.
 Personal projects must not make any significant use of team or SCC consumable resources.
-16. Anytime a vehicle is parked in front of the roll-up door, the keys must be inside the building with someone who has permission to move the vehicle at a moment's notice.
+16. Any time a vehicle is parked in front of the roll-up door, the keys must be inside the building with someone who has permission to move the vehicle at a moment's notice.
 Contact information for that individual must be prominently visible through the windshield.